influxdata/flux/docs/SPEC.md

     AttributeParameterList = AttributeParameter { "," AttributeParameter } .
     AttributeParameter     = PrimaryExpression

-The set of defined attributes and their meaning is left to the runtime to specify.
+The full set of defined attributes and their meaning is left to the runtime to specify.

 Example